Bhadra-lab/B3PPs/README.md

 # BrainShuttle-ESM

-This repository provides code for predicting Blood–Brain Barrier–Penetrating Peptides (B3PPs).
+This repository provides code and data used for predicting Blood–Brain Barrier–Penetrating Peptides (B3PPs).

 ---